 - Dynamic stretching exercises

-An overview on the theoretical basis of stretching routines
+An overview of the theoretical basis of stretching routines.

 - Static stretching exercises